PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Application-Services/Targeted-Kerberos.md

 2. $x.'msDS-AllowedToActOnBehalfOfOtherIdentity'.Access

 For the Proxy Appliance to work, ABCWEB also needs to delegate to the MACHINE account that hosts the proxy appliance service.

+If using the Proxy Appliance, ABCWEB unfortunately cannot delegate to both ABCWEB and the MACHINE account (Kerberos limitation -- cannot have a mix of user and machine accounts).
+So ABCWEB should delegate to two MACHINE accounts -- the one that hosts the proxy appliance service and the one that hosts the SSRS service.
+For example, if the proxy appliance service is running on rcmlab-iis and the SSRS service is running on rcmlab-ssrs:

+1. $iisvm = get-adcomputer -identity rcmlab-iis
+2. $ssrsvm = get-adcomputer -identity rcmlab-ssrs
+3. Set-ADUser -Identity $webguy -PrincipalsAllowedToDelegateToAccount $iisvm, $ssrsvm